 Liberty University School of Law (J.D., Magna Cum Laude, 2008)

-Member, Virginia State Bar; Virginia Bar Association; Lynchburg Bar Association, currently serving as President Elect; Legal Aid Pro Bono Task Force Board
+Virginia State Bar; Virginia Bar Association; Lynchburg Bar Association (President, 2015-2016); Legal Aid Pro Bono Task Force Board

-Tripp Isenhour focuses his practice on litigation; criminal, civil, and domestic.
+Tripp Isenhour, the current President of the Lynchburg Bar Association, focuses his practice on litigation; criminal, civil, and domestic.
 Tripp is the quintessential “trial lawyer” who finds himself in a courtroom nearly every day of the week.
 Tripp grew up in the Piedmont area of North Carolina, but came to call the Lynchburg area home after coming to the area for law school.
 He attended Guilford College in North Carolina where he majored in political science and played varsity football.
 Tripp later attended Liberty University School of Law, graduating in that school’s second graduating class in 2008.

 Tripp has tried cases in nearly every court in the Lynchburg area, and has a broad range of experience in criminal, civil, and domestic litigation.
 Tripp’s broad and extensive knowledge of interrelated legal topics allows him to provide comprehensive legal advice to address client’s concerns from many perspectives.
 One of the primary lessons Tripp’s years of litigation has taught him is the importance of listening to and understanding his client’s personal needs and desires.
 Most cases coming before the Court are neither completely “won” nor “lost”—they are resolved by a person the client has never met in ways they don’t understand.
 Every case is disruptive and personally damaging.
 Tripp’s strength lies in explaining complex legal procedures, then effectively understanding and zealously advocating for what the client actually cares about.
 No two cases are the same, and every person before the Court deserves an advocate who can both protect their rights and argue for their individual needs.

-Please contact us to schedule a meeting so we can discuss how we can assist you.
+Please contact us to schedule a meeting to discuss how we can assist you.